WHAT IS SCIENCE FICTION?

 THE UNIVERSAL EPIC

-Science Fiction is about human evolution on the grandest scale, literally the universal epic.
+Science Fiction is about human evolution, literally the universal epic.

 Science fiction stories often use the myth form, not only because myth is about the journey but also because myth is the story form that explores the most fundamental human distinctions.
 What Is Meant By Mythic Structure?